trisiiOO/Modelling_returns_omni-channel_retail_Reinforcement_Learning/README.md

 # Modelling_returns_omni-channel_retail_Reinforcement_Learning

-This repository provides a Python-Script, which includes the HMDP (Hierarchical Markov Decision Process) and the PPO-Algorithm utilized.
+This repository provides a Python script that includes the Hierarchical Markov Decision Process (HMDP) and the Proximal Policy Optimization (PPO) algorithm.
+The goal of this model is to identify a cost-minimal ordering and allocation strategy for a dealer operating both online and offline channels.
+The dealer also experiences returns, which are assumed to be resellable.

 The implementation is based on the outlined model from the paper:
 J. Goedhart, R. Haijema, and R. Akkerman.
 Modelling the influence of returns for an